 3.1.1 Buyer is obliged to return (announce) defective goods and/or defects on goods in seller’s shops listed in part 4 of this return policy or to seller’s given address.
-Should another entrepreneur intended for repairs be listed in the warranty list, who is located closer to buyer or at seller’s shops, buyer has the right to have his/her defective goods and/or defects on goods fixed at such entrepreneur.
+Should another supplier intended for repairs be listed in the warranty list, who is located closer to buyer or directly at one of seller’s shops, buyer has the right to have his/her defective goods and/or defects on goods fixed at given supplier.

 3.1.2 Buyer is obliged to send goods intended for return to seller, alternatively to specified entrepreneur, without unnecessary delay after buyer has sent his/her warranty claim.
 The period during which buyer is in delay with returning defective goods to seller is not included in the warranty period as per part 3.3.1.

 3.1.3 We highly recommend buyer packages his/her goods intended for return so they are not likely to get damaged during transport, and alternatively to label goods as necessary due to their character (fragile, etc.).
 Buyer is fully responsible for returned goods and any damages until goods are delivered to and taken over by seller.

 3.1.4 Buyer has the right not to take goods over as per the concluded purchase contract upon delivery in case goods show any defects.
 In this instance, goods will be sent back to seller.
 Seller is entitled to fix said goods and send them to buyer again in the shortest amount of time possible.